 Describe the measures for financial and project/programme risk management.
 Table 15 - Summary of identified project and financial risks as well as proposed mitigation measures

-Risk description Probability Impact Proposed mitigation measure Changes in political leadership at national and local level result in delays or a refocus or suspension of project activities.
+Bick description Initial Risk Proposed mitigation measure Final Bick Risk description Probability Impact Proposed intigation measure Changes in political leadership at national and local level result in delays or a refocus or suspension of project activities.
 Low High The probability of a leadership change resulting in a refocus of the project is highly unlikely given that aquaculture development and coastal fisheries is one of the GoN's top priority.
 The project management unit and national coordination team will ensure that communication and collaboration channels are maintained regularly throughout the lifetime of the project.
+Low

-COVID-19 pandemic prevents or increases the costs of transport and freight for necessary supplies and construction materials Medium Medium All project activities will be able to be implemented in the event of disturbances in freight and transport with the exception of construction of small-scale aquaculture facilities, and the regional knowledge exchange with MASA countries.
-For the former, at the earliest stage once implementation of the minigrant facility starts, the PMU and national coordination unit will plan and secure the necessary supplies and tools for the construction.
+Pisk description Initial Risk Proposed mitigation measure Final Risk Probability Impact Proposed Initigation measure FIIIdi KISK COVID-19 pandemic prevents or increases the costs of transport and freight for necessary supplies and construction materials Medium Medium All project activities will be able to be implemented in the event of disturbances in freight and transport with the exception of construction of small-scale aquaculture facilities, and the regional knowledge exchange with MASA countries.
+For the former, at the earliest stage once implementation of the mini- grant facility starts, the PMU and national coordination unit will plan and secure the necessary supplies and tools for the construction.
 For the latter, meetings and workshops will be held virtually.

-Risk description Probability Impact Proposed mitigation measure Insufficient buy-in from local communities to engage in aquaculture and coastal fisheries Low High Engagement from community individuals a organised will be ensured through the followi ways: 1.
-The national awareness raisi campaign on climate change impacts well as the grant facility awarene campaign will contribute to ensuring ear and meaningful engagement from loccommunities 2.
-The provision of training and technic assistance in sustainable nearshow fisheries and aquaculture operations of the demonstrate their economic viability a resilience to incentivize communities access grant facility funding 3.
-Finally, regular interactions a consultations between communindividuals, leaders and government representatives will strength awareness and interest from loccommunities to meaningfully engage marine protection, coastal fisheries a aquaculture operations in the face climate change impacts High staff turnover and limited national human resource base could compromise the project management unit and delay implementation Medium Medium Competitive salaries will be offered for country- based project staff.
+Low Insufficient buy-in from local communities to engage in aquaculture and coastal fisheries Low High Engagement from community individuals and organised will be ensured through the following ways: The national awareness raising campaign on climate change impacts as well as the grant facility awareness campaign will contribute to ensuring early and meaningful engagement from local communities The provision of training and technical assistance in sustainable nearshore fisheries and aquaculture operations will demonstrate their economic viability and resilience to incentivize communities to access grant facility funding Finally, regular interactions and consultations between community individuals, leaders and government representatives will strengthen awareness and interest from local communities to meaningfully engage in marine protection, coastal fisheries and aquaculture operations in the face of climate change impacts Low High staff turnover and limited national human resource base could compromise the project management unit and delay implementation Medium Medium Competitive salaries will be offered for country-based project staff.
 Training and other incentives should also help make the positions attractive.
-Spillage of construction materials: The transport and supply of material, and any other machinery may have impacts that may arise from accidental spillage of construction materials (e.g. cement).
+Low Spillage of construction materials: The transport and supply of material, and any other machinery may have impacts that may arise from accidental spillage of construction materials (e.g. cement).
 Low Medium Compliance with the project ESMS will significantly reduce both the likelihood and the impact(s) of this risk.
+Low Nauru operates in Australian Dollars whilst AF disbursements are in US Dollars.
+As such, Fluctuations in foreign exchange rates could result in unpredictability in the availability of funds for project interventions Low Medium Financial monitoring and adaptive management of the project budget will be undertaken to re-programme funds as necessary to ensure that any fluctuation in foreign exchange rates has a minimal impact on project activities.
+Low